mattermost/mmctl/docs/mmctl_channel_search.rst

 Search a channel by channel name.
-Channel can be specified by team. ie. --team myTeam myChannel or by team ID.
+Channel can be specified by team. ie. --team myteam mychannel or by team ID.

 ::